-French macarons are considered a tough cookie to master as it requires fully understanding the process, practice, and accuracy.
+French macarons Paris are considered a tough cookie to master as it requires fully understanding the process, practice, and accuracy.
 The most important step in the macaron-making process is preparing the meringue, the mixture of stiffly beaten egg whites and sugar.
 Despite taking all the care and attention, there’s a chance that you could still end up making macarons that are hollow, flat, cracked, or burned.

 Here in this post, we are giving you some tips to make the best macarons.